elvinv123/MoonAssignment/README.md

 Clone this repo to your desktop and run `npm install` to install all the dependencies.

 ## Usage
-After you clone this repo to your desktop and install all the dependencies, you can run `npm run server` from the command line to run the server on port 5000.
-After running the server you can test the API endpoints using an API development platform like Postman
+After you clone this repo to your desktop and install all the dependencies, you can run `npm run server` from the command line to run the server locally on port 5000.
+After running the server you can test the API endpoints using an API development platform like Postman.

 ---